DIDSR/BoneJ_Headless/README.md

 BoneJ Headless Plugins
 -------------------
-The code included in this repository will allow you to execute these common microstructural metrics:
+The code included in this repository will allow you to execute these common microstructure metrics:

 1. Trabecular Thickness
 2. Trabecular Spacing
 3. Anisotropy
 4. Ellipsoid Factor
-5. Area Volume Fraction
+5. Bone Volume Fraction
 6. Connectivity

-Additional metrics in progress
+Secondary metrics not as commonly used in literature:
 1. Intertrabecular Angles
 2. Skeletonize
 3. Analyze Skeleton
 4. Fractal Dimension
 5. Surface Area

-Scripts can be launched individually through use of modules and functions or as a batch scripts.
+Scripts can be launched individually through use of modules/functions or as a batch scripts.
 Acceptable file types include NRRD, NIfTI, and DICOM.
-All files must be 3D 8 bit images.
+All files must be 3D 8 bit images and be able to read as numpy arrays.

 Requirements
 ------------